intel/CommsPowerManagement/pwr.md

 * `min_freq`                # desired low frequency
 * `max_freq`                # desired high frequency
 * `epp`                     # energy performance preference

->Specific frequencies will depend on system and configuration.
+> NOTE: Specific frequencies will depend on system and configuration.

 Most of the Core/CPU object attributes are constant and cannot be changed.
 The only **Core** attributes that can be written to by the user, are `min_freq`, `max_freq` and `epp`.
 The only **CPU** object attributes which can be written to by the user, are `uncore_max_freq` and `uncore_min_freq`.